-Like a good wine and Jane Fonda, some things in life get better with age.
-Linen is right up there as a fabric that just keeps getting better the more you wear it.
+Like good wine and Jane Fonda, some things in life get better with age.
+Linen is right up there as a fabric that keeps getting better the more you wear it.

 While linen has its quirks and special care instructions, it’s still a material well worth the investment.
-It will keep you cool, sweat free and keep you looking effortlessly chic.
-If you’re still on the fence, you could try a linen blend such as a linen and cotton mix or linen and silk.
-Despite the extra TLC involved, linen still has many advantages and never underestimate the allure of a man in a while linen shirt…
+It will keep you cool, sweat-free and keep you looking effortlessly chic.
+If you’re still on the fence, you could try a linen blend such as linen and cotton mix or linen and silk.
+Despite the extra TLC involved, linen still has many advantages and never underestimate the allure of a man in a white linen shirt.